KDE/kdiff3/windows_installer/README_WIN.txt

   (C:\Documents and Settings\Username\Application Data\Subversion\diff3_cmd.bat)
   (Installation is disabled by default)

-- Integration with Rational ClearCase from IBM: Allows to use KDiff3 as comparison and merge tool for text files under Clearcase.
-KDiff3 tries to locate the "map"-file (e.g.: C:\Program Files\Rational\Clearcase\lib\mgrs\map) which tells clearcase which tool to use for which filetype and operation.
-KDiff3 stores a backup in map.preKDiff3Install (if is doesn't exist yet) and modifies the map file so that KDiff3 is used for text files.
-On KDiff3-uninstallation the entries containing "KDiff3" are restored.
-The map-file is normal text, so you can also adjust it yourself.
-(Installation for ClearCase is disabled by default)

 Since this program was actually developed for GNU/Linux, there might be Windows specific problems I don't know of yet.
 Please write me about problems you encounter.